How Question Generation by Chunks Works

 • Chunking improves context relevance and consistency.

-• Coverage tracking helps avoid overfocusing the same passages.
+• Coverage tracking prevents overfocusing a few passages.

-• Iterative expansion fills gaps without regenerating everything.
+• Iterative expansion fills gaps while preserving prior good output.

 Why chunking is required

-Large files exceed practical context limits and mix too many concepts.
-Chunking creates coherent units, so each generation pass can focus on bounded content and produce sharper questions.
+Large files exceed practical context limits and mix too many ideas in one pass.
+Chunking creates coherent units so generation can reason over bounded content and produce higher-quality questions.

 Coverage and deduplication strategy